muriel1010/Marketing-Data-Analysis/Sentiment_analysis_python/readme.md

 ### Files:
 - `customer_reviews_enrichment.py`: The script used to clean the text and apply sentiment scoring.
-- `customer_reviews_with_sentiment`: The resulting dataset containing the original reviews with sentiment labels.
+- `customer_reviews_with_sentiment.csv`: The resulting dataset containing the original reviews with sentiment labels.
 This file was later imported into Power BI for visualization and analysis.

 ### Tools Used:
 - Python